sandyol55/Ropey-Cam/docs/samba.md

 The share should open.

-To make a more permanent link got to This PC and from the ... menu select Map Network drive and fill in the prompted details, using the same \\server\share format.
+To make a more permanent link go to This PC and from the ... menu select Map Network drive and fill in the prompted details, using the same \\\server\share format.